winitzki/scall/tutorial/programming_dhall.md

 The resulting type `3 === 3` is non-void and has a value.
 We assigned that value to `test1`.

-It is not actually possible to print the value of type `3 === 3` or to examine it in any other way.
+It is not actually possible to print the value `test1` of type `3 === 3` or to examine it in any other way.
-We just know that that value exists, because the `assert` expression was accepted by Dhall.
+That value exists, because the `assert` expression was accepted by Dhall, but that's all we know.

 The Dhall typechecker will raise a type error _at typechecking time_ if the two sides of an `assert` are not evaluated to the same normal forms.